regolith-linux/regolith-linux.github.io/configuring.md

 ! -- Styles - Fonts
 !
 !
-Uncomment one and only one of the following font definitions
+Uncomment one and only one of the following font definitions:
 #include ".Xresources.d/typeface-sourcecodepro"
 !#include ".Xresources.d/typeface-sourcecodepro"

 ! -- Styles - Theme
 !
 !
-Uncomment one and only one of the following font definitions
+Uncomment one and only one of the following font definitions:
 #include ".Xresources.d/theme-regolith"
 !#include ".Xresources.d/theme-ubuntu-dark"

 ! -- Applications
+!
+These files are not intended to be modified, however if you ! would like to configure a new app's Xresources to use Regolith ! theme info, this is the place to add it.
 !
 #include ".Xresources.d/st-term"
 #include ".Xresources.d/i3-wm"